Mtillmann/mtillmann.github.io/posts/laravel-10-on-ddev-with-vite-and-breeze.md

 ## `.ddev/config.yaml`

-Running the command when ddev starts
+Running the command when ddev starts.
+Note: this will hide the output of the vite-http-server, so you won’t see any errors or warnings.

 ```yaml
 hooks: